-If you’re shopping for the best Honeywell air purifier, then more than likely, you’re prioritizing HEPA filtration over other methods.
+If you’re shopping for the best Honeywell air purifier, you’re more than likely prioritizing HEPA filtration over other methods.
 This is because most of Honeywell’s air purifiers rely on True HEPA filters to clean the air.
 However, if you’re shopping for ionic or electrostatic air purifiers, you may need to keep looking, as Honeywell doesn’t focus on these filtration methods.
 Still, you’ll like that most of their units feature an activated carbon pre-filter which helps to control odors and trap larger particles.

 You’ll also want to pay attention to the CADR score as this will determine how effectively your air purifier can clean and redistribute air back into the room.
 Additionally, note the total number of fan speeds available, along with decibel output if you’re thinking of having an air purifier in a bedroom or quiet space.
 With so many high-quality air purifiers available, it shouldn’t be too hard to find something you like.
 Keep reading our Honeywell air purifier buying guide to learn more information.

 Top Honeywell Air Purifiers

 WHY WE LIKE IT: This fantastic option for purification can handle even the largest rooms in your home.
 Since it’s part of their Allergen Plus line, you can rest assured that it actively reduces particulate matter in the air.

 - Actively reduces particulates

 - Might be a little loud